-Exotic, luxurious tomatoes are native to Central and South America and thrive in warm, moist conditions.
-To grow them from seed requires at least 110 days of sunny, hot weather — a luxury we don’t have in North America.
+Tomatoes are native to Central and South America and thrive in warm, moist conditions.
+To grow them from seed requires at least 110 days of sunny, hot weather — a luxury we don’t always have in North America in some gardening zones.

-Instead, northern gardeners have long used transplants to grow tomatoes.
+American gardeners in the cooler zones have long used transplants to grow tomatoes.
 Small seedlings, purchased from a nursery or grown in your own home, are a reliable way to grow a bumper crop of tomatoes.
 Yet transplanting tomatoes isn’t without its risks.
 Tomato plants are prone to transplant shock, which can stunt growth, cause the leaves to yellow, or even kill the plant.

 Many gardeners grow tomatoes in pots when short on space.
 This is a great strategy, but tomatoes transplanted into pots tend to suffer more transplant shock than those planted directly in the ground.
 If you’re growing tomatoes in pots, you’ll need to take a little extra care to ensure healthy plants.
 Read on to learn the secrets of transplanting tomatoes successfully:

 |Planting Depth||depends on container||Cover first leaves with soil (plant it deeper)|

 - Choose plants carefully.
 Your tomato crop is only as healthy as the transplant you start with.
 Buy your plants at a reputable nursery or garden center that offers a guarantee on its plants.
 Choose tomato plants with bright green leaves, sturdy stalks, and thick, straight stems.
 The ideal transplant is less than six inches tall and as broad as it is high.